-Inside Sandringham: the Royals’ favourite place to celebrate Christmas
+Inside Sandringham: the Queen’s favoured place to mark accession day

 Grounds for celebration

 The 8,000-hectare estate contains the Sandringham Royal Park, which is open to the public free of charge every day of the year.
 On Father’s Day last year, Prince William surprised runners taking part in an inaugural half marathon in the grounds by turning up to cheer them on, accompanied by Prince George and Princess Charlotte.